Unity-Technologies/com.unity.selection-groups/Documentation~/goql.md

 * `Head<t:Collider>`: all **GameObjects** named "Head" which also have a Collider component.
 * `Head<m:Glow>`: all **GameObjects** that are named "Head" and use materials named "Glow"
 * `Head<s:Standard>`: all **GameObjects** that are named "Head" and are using "Standard" shader.

+### Negation

+* /!*ead/!C* : from root gameobjects that don't have names ending with ead, pick their children which don't start with C
+* /!Head* : root gameobjects that don't begin with  head
+* /!*Head*: root gameobjects that don't have head anywhere
+* /!H*d: root gameobjects that don't begin with h and end with d
+* !Head: all gameobjects which don't have head as their names
+* /Head/!Cube/*: from all root gameobjects which names are head, search their children which names are not Cube, and get their children

+* /Head/!Cube: children of head that are not cube
+* /Head/!C*: children of head that don't begin with C

+#### Limitations

+Multiple negations are not supported in the same set, for example: `/!H!ead*`

 ## Other Examples